Naresh Chandra

-Naresh Chandra (1 August 1934 – 9 July 2017) was a 1956 batch IAS officer of Rajasthan cadre, who served as the Cabinet Secretary of India, Defence Secretary of India, Home Secretary of India, Water Resources Secretary of India and Indian Ambassador to the United States.
-He was awarded India's second highest civilian honour, the Padma Vibhushan, for civil service, in 2007.
+Naresh Chandra (1 August 1934 – 9 July 2017) was a 1956 batch Indian Administrative Service officer of the Rajasthan cadre who served as the Cabinet Secretary of India, Defence Secretary of India, Home Secretary of India, Water Resources Secretary of India and Indian Ambassador to the United States.
+He was awarded India's second highest civilian honour the Padma Vibhushan for civil service in 2007.

 Early life

 Chandra was educated in Allahabad and obtained a postgraduate degree (MSc) in Maths from the Allahabad University.

 Career

-Before IAS
+Early career

-Naresh Chandra served as a lecturer in the Allahabad University before his selection as an IAS officer.
+Naresh Chandra served as a lecturer in the Allahabad University before his selection as an Indian Administrative Service (IAS) officer.

-As an IAS officer
+Indian Administrative Service

-Naresh Chandra served in various key capacities for both the Government of Rajasthan and the Union Government, like as the Chief Secretary of Rajasthan, Commissioner and Secretary (Finance), Secretary (Industries) and Chairman of Rajasthan Electricity Board, and as the District Magistrate and Collector of Jodhpur, Jhunjhunu and Bharatpur districts in the Government of Rajasthan, and as the Cabinet Secretary of India, Union Home Secretary, Union Defence Secretary, Union Water Resources Secretary, Joint Secretary in the Department of Heavy Industries of the Ministry of Heavy Industries and Public Enterprises, Director in the secretariat of Third Central Pay Commission, Deputy Secretary in the secretariat of Administrative Reforms Commission and as a Deputy Secretary in the Ministry of Agriculture in the Union Government.
+Naresh Chandra served in various key capacities for both the Government of Rajasthan and the Union Government, including as the Chief Secretary of Rajasthan, Commissioner and Secretary (Finance), Secretary (Industries) and Chairman of Rajasthan Electricity Board, and as the District Magistrate and Collector of Jodhpur, Jhunjhunu and Bharatpur districts in the Government of Rajasthan, and as the Cabinet Secretary of India, Union Home Secretary, Union Defence Secretary, Union Water Resources Secretary, Joint Secretary in the Department of Heavy Industries of the Ministry of Heavy Industries and Public Enterprises, Director in the secretariat of Third Central Pay Commission, Deputy Secretary in the secretariat of Administrative Reforms Commission and as a Deputy Secretary in the Ministry of Agriculture in the Union Government.

 Naresh Chandra also served as an Adviser to the Governor of Jammu and Kashmir in 1986 for a duration of eight months.
 Chandra also served as Adviser (Export Industrialization and Policy) for the Commonwealth Secretariat in Colombo, Sri Lanka.

-Post his superannuation from the service as the Cabinet Secretary of India, Chandra was appointed as a Senior Adviser in the Prime Minister's Office (PMO), and hence was deemed to have been reemployed into the IAS.
+Post his superannuation from the service as the Cabinet Secretary of India, Chandra was appointed a Senior Adviser in the Prime Minister's Office (PMO), and hence was deemed to have been reemployed into the IAS.